Is your start-up a successful shape-shifter?

 You’re too big to be agile but you remember how to achieve results and service customers, just like you did in that garage, long ago.
 You need to get things done!
-You have to cut the signature-strings and speed up to give the market what it wants.
+You have to cut the red tape and speed up to give the market what it wants.
 To compete is the name of the game.
 Just like in the old days: work hard and never, never give up.

 And then - after years of giving it all - the market is saturated, even bored.
 Technological innovations pass by.
 The market sees better stuff than yours.
 You need to innovate again - reinvent yourself - or you’re ready for retirement.

 This is the organizational life cycle.
 You move through four transformations of competing values, shifting focus each time.
 If your start-up survives and grows, you adjust to each phase and learn from it.